LoreisLearnCode/PCWebAPI/README.md

-in mysql open new query and paste this code:
+in mysql create project with password is "123456" then open new query and paste this code:
 CREATE DATABASE IF NOT EXISTS product;

 USE product;